 While making a DAC output update, a glitch may be observed at the DAC output, that is outside of DAC settling time specifications, for Peripheral Bus Clock 2 (PBCLK2) < 15 MHz.
 The glitch amplitude is larger for large step changes in the DAC output.

 Maintain PBCLK2 above 15 MHz while using CDAC.

 58. Module: USB

-The USB in Low-Speed Host mode is not supported.
+USB Low-Speed mode is not functional in Device and Host modes due to signal integrity compliance issues.